dnissley1/interview-code/README.md

 (1) The R script entanglement-assoc-pathways.R can be run to generate the file processed-data/analysis-results.csv

-(2) The R script create-figures reads in the data in analysis-results.csv to generate the figures in figures/*.
+(2) The R script report-results.R reads in the data in analysis-results.csv to generate the figures in figures/*.
     Note that this R script also checks the dimensions of the data.frames "enriched" and "depleted" to determine how many pathways are enriched versus depleted in proteins containing non-covalent lasso entanglements.
+These results are written to processed-data/enriched.csv and processed-data/depleted.csv, respectively.